himalayahall/demo/README.md

 ## API
 - Documentation is [here](https://github.com/himalayahall/demo/blob/5bbd1c5971250a09ce0872e3b4562cf2fa36e17a/api-documentation.pdf)
-- Below are 2 ways of headless interaction with this service:
+- Below are 2 ways of using this service:

   1. Spring OpenAPI browser interface is baked in.
-Navigate to http://localhost:8080/swagger-ui.html on your browser.
-All controls work through the OpenAPI interface, **except** the streaming of market data events is not rendered on the browser.
+Start the service and use the Open API at http://localhost:8080/swagger-ui.html.
+All controls work fine through the OpenAPI interface, **except** the streaming of market data events is not rendered on the browser.
+For that, you can use *Curl*.

-  3. Use CURL to access the API.
-For example, *curl -X GET http://localhost:8080/mktdata/session/stream/e8cc93be-3723-4c37-8681-b3fa6d3b7a79* to subscribe for events on session e8cc93be-3723-4c37-8681-b3fa6d3b7a79.
+  2. Use Curl to access the API.
+For example, `curl -X GET http://localhost:8080/session/subscribe/e8cc93be-3723-4c37-8681-b3fa6d3b7a79` to subscribe for events on session
+`e8cc93be-3723-4c37-8681-b3fa6d3b7a79`.